 What are the costs associated with recycling and disposing of aluminium trays?

-As aluminium is one of the easiest products to recycle, the costs of recycling and disposing of this product are not nearly as high as you may think.
-This is because it can be collected alongside the rest of your recycling and does not need to undergo any specialist treatment in the same way hazardous waste does.
-You must simply ensure that you work alongside a licensed waste carrier and that products are stored in the appropriate bins before collection.
-At Business Waste, we can help you cut costs in all areas of waste management – by providing you with access to free bins and putting together a waste management plan on your behalf.
+As aluminium is one of the easiest products to recycle, the costs of recycling and disposal aren’t as high as you may think.
+This is because it can be collected alongside the rest of your recycling and doesn’t need to undergo any specialist treatment in the way hazardous waste does.

 How many aluminium trays are there?